opt command line parserThis document describes opt,

 OPT_CSTRING char *

-| By the way, if you are using
+By the way, if you are using `OPT_CSTRING',

-of length `OPT_MAXSTRLEN'.
-But in general, you should prefer
+length `OPT_MAXSTRLEN'.
+But in general, you

-`OPT_STRING' of the two.
-(Note, `OPT_STRING' used to
+should prefer `OPT_STRING' of the two.
+(Note,

-be called `OPT_VSTRING' but the latter form is now discouraged.)
+but the latter form is now discouraged.)

 2.4.2.2 Positional options

-The second kind of option that `opt' provides is the positional
+The second kind of option that `opt' provides

-option.
-These are similar to delimited options except that they are not flagged
+options except that they are not flagged by a delimiter

-positional options by simply writing those values as bare arguments on the
+for positional options by simply writing those values

-command line.
-The processing of positional options is determined by the order in
+of positional options is determined by the order in

 which they appear on the command line, hence the name.

-To register a positional option, use the `optregp' command.
-For
+To register a positional option, use the `optregp'

 char* input = NULL;